4imothy/treegrep/README.md

 tgrep [OPTIONS] [positional regexp] [positional target]

 Arguments:
-  [positional regexp]  specify the regex expression [positional target]  specify the search target.
-If none provided, search the current directory.
+  [positional regexp]  the regex expression [positional target]  the path to search.
+If not provided, search the current directory.

 Options:
-  -e, --regexp <>      specify the regex expression -t, --target <>      specify the search target.
-If none provided, search the current directory.
+  -e, --regexp <>      the regex expression
+  -p, --path <>        the path to search.
+If not provided, search the current directory.
+  -t, --tree           display the files that would be search in tree format
+      --glob <>        rules match .gitignore globs, but ! has inverted meaning, overrides other ignore logic -s, --searcher <>    executable to do the searching [possible values: rg, tgrep] --threads <>     set the appropriate number of threads to use -., --hidden         search hidden files
+  -n, --line-number    show line number of match
+  -f, --files          don't show matched contents
+      --links          show linked paths for symbolic links --trim           trim whitespace at the beginning of lines --pcre2          enable PCRE2 if the searcher supports it --no-ignore      don't use ignore files
-  -c, --count          display number of files matched in directory and number of lines matched in a file if present -., --hidden         search hidden files
+  -c, --count          display number of files matched in directory and number of lines matched in a file
+      --no-color       don't use colors
+      --no-bold        don't bold anything
-  -n, --line-number    show line number of match if present -m, --menu           open results in a menu to be edited with $EDITOR
-                       navigate through the menu using the following commands:
+      --max-depth <>   the max depth to search --prefix-len <>  number of characters to show before a match --max-length <>  set the max length for a matched line --box-chars <>   style of box characters to use [possible values: single, double, heavy, rounded, none] --long-branch    multiple files from the same directory are shown on the same branch -m, --menu           open results in a menu to be edited with $EDITOR navigate through the menu using the following commands:
                         - move up/down: k/j, p/n, up arrow/down arrow